JFerraro26/carCar/README.md

 ___
 ## Sales microservice

-There are 4 models in the sales microservice a Salesperson model, a Cutomer model, a AutomobileVO model, and, the reason the microservice was created, a Sales model.
+There are 4 models in the sales microservice a *Salesperson* model, a *Cutomer* model, an *AutomobileVO* model, and, the reason the microservice was created, a *Sales* model.
 The sales maicroservice polls data from the inventory microservice

 ### Salesperson model

-The Salesperson model contains  a first name, last name and a unique employee ID fields.
+The *Salesperson* model contains  a first name, last name and a unique employee ID fields.

 ### Customer model

-The Customer model contains a first name, last name, address and phone number fields.
+The *Customer* model contains a first name, last name, address and phone number fields.

 ### AutomobileVO model

-The AutomobileVO model contains a vin and sold fields.
+The *AutomobileVO* model contains a vin and sold fields.
 It recieves the automobile data from poller.py, pollar.py is polling for data from the Inventory microservice.
-The pollar.py file checks if a VIN number that is being polled is already in the AutomobileVO model before creating a new AutomobileVO object.
+The pollar.py file checks if a VIN number that is being polled is already in the *AutomobileVO* model before creating a new *AutomobileVO* object.

 ### Sale model

-There is a Sale model that that has a one to many relationship with the AutomobileVO, Salesperson, and Customer models.
+There is a *Sale* model that that has a one to many relationship with the *AutomobileVO*, *Salesperson*, and *Customer* models.
 It also contains a price field.

 ## Sales API's